Updated:

 Transition to Sustainable Marketing

 The analytical boundaries that scholars have developed when investigating the transition from traditional to sustainable marketing have been defined by the benefits that companies will enjoy by making the shift.
-Researchers have drawn attention to the limitations of traditional marketing techniques as the key drivers for the adoption of sustainable marketing principles in corporate governance (Lee, Ham and Koh, 2019; Sheth and Parvatiyar, 2021).
+Researchers have drawn attention to the limitations of traditional marketing techniques as the key drivers for the adoption of sustainable marketing principles in corporate governance (Lee, Ham, and Koh, 2019; Sheth and Parvatiyar, 2021).
 For example, Becker, Wiegand, and Reinartz (2019) questioned the authenticity of television advertisements and concluded that social-media-based campaigns were more attractive to audiences because of their heightened authenticity.
 Sustainable marketing has emerged from existing discontentment with traditional marketing methods, thereby paving the way for the development of environmentally friendly production, distribution, and sale of socially acceptable products.
 Stated differently, weaknesses associated with traditional marketing campaigns, relative to contemporary ones, highlight the main motive for developing sustainable marketing campaigns.
 Therefore, support for sustainable marketing has been forthcoming in this regard, but critics claim that its adoption is “driving the market” as opposed to “being driven by the market” (Sheth and Parvatiyar, 2021).
 Nonetheless, there is a similarity between traditional and sustainable marketing principles because the former promotes profit-maximization objectives and the latter includes the achievement of community and societal goals in the process.

 Brand Identity and Social Capital

 Processes involved in understanding the impact of sustainable marketing principles on brand equity touch on brand identity and social capital as tools for strategy development.
 It has been difficult to achieve the gains that exist in optimizing these concepts because of impediments to the adoption of strategic marketing concepts.
 Researchers such as Lee, Ham, and Koh (2019) have similarly drawn attention to this issue with varied proposals developed on how to solve them.
-For example, they say the cost of adopting Corporate Social Responsibility (CSR) practices in organizations, or industries, may discourage many from doing so (Lee, Ham and Koh, 2019).
+For example, they say the cost of adopting Corporate Social Responsibility (CSR) practices in organizations, or industries, may discourage many from doing so (Lee, Ham, and Koh, 2019).
 Therefore, cost considerations should be taken into account when making significant strategic marketing changes.

 By minimizing hurdles to the adoption of sustainable marketing concepts, companies could transform their brand identities into social capital and use the same to enhance their competitiveness.
 Scholars who hold a similar view have advanced the claim by investigating the relationship between social capital and sustainable marketing.
-For example, Fan, Hsu, and Liu (2022), Lee, Ham, and Koh (2019), Pham and Pearce (2019) have conducted similar investigations by examining the relationship between CSR and corporate performance in the tourism and hospitality sectors.
+For example, Fan, Hsu, and Liu (2022), Lee, Ham, and Koh (2019), and Pham and Pearce (2019) have conducted similar investigations by examining the relationship between CSR and corporate performance in the tourism and hospitality sectors.
 Researchers have also established the relationship between brand identity and social capital in the sports industry with scholars such as Sharma and Jain (2019), arguing that there is a nexus between CSR, trust, loyalty, and brand equity.
 Stemming from the findings of such investigations, equity crowdfunding has been proposed as a viable strategy for building social capital because of its association with brand loyalty (Sabia, Bell and Bozward, 2022).
 Relative to this position, researchers highlight the importance of understanding the impact of brand love and the demographic profiles of consumers when making such assessments (Nawaz et al., 2020).
 They are useful in moderating the impact that branding strategies would have on business-to-customer relationships.

 Policy Support for Sustainable Marketing